neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparsify-from-scratch.md

 ## Overview

 Sparsifying a model involves removing redundant information from a trained model using algorithms such as pruning and quantization.
-The sparse models can then be deployed with DeepSparse, which implements many optimizations to increase performance via sparsity, for GPU-class performance on CPUs.
+The sparse models can then be deployed with DeepSparse, which implements many optimizations to take advantage of sparsity to gain a performance speedup.

 In this tutorial, we will demonstrate how to use recipes to create sparse versions of YOLOv5.

 **Pro Tip**: For YOLOv5, there are pre-sparsified checkpoints of each version available in [SparseZoo](https://sparsezoo.neuralmagic.com/?domain=cv&sub_domain=detection&page=1).
-As such, we highly recommend using the [Sparse Transfer Learning](sparse-transfer-learning.md) pathway to fine-tune one of these checkpoints onto your dataset rather than sparsifying from scratch.
+***We highly recommend using the [Sparse Transfer Learning](sparse-transfer-learning.md) pathway to fine-tune one of these checkpoints onto your dataset rather than sparsifying from scratch.***

 ## Sparsification Recipes